-There’s an interesting premise to The Cupid Coach, but its potential is not fully recognized due to the lacklustre script and the low-budget production.
+There's an interesting premise to The Cupid Coach.
+However, its potential is not fully recognized due to the lacklustre script and the low-budget production.
 This BL series takes a surprising turn in the second half, and the romance unfolds in a way that you may not initially expect.

 The Cupid Coach Summary